emberjs/rfcs/text/0698-deprecate-link-to-positional-arguments.md

 ## Motivation

-In modern Ember, the idomatic way to invoke most componnts is to use the [angle bracket syntax](0311-angle-bracket-invocation.md) along with the named arguments `@` syntax.
+In modern Ember, the idiomatic way to invoke most components is to use the [angle bracket syntax](0311-angle-bracket-invocation.md) along with the named arguments `@` syntax.
 On the other hand, curly invocations are now reserved for "helper-like" and "control-flow" components.